treeverse/lakeFS/docs/setup/hooks.md

        dag_id: "example_dag"
        username: "admin"
        password: "admin"
-       conf:
+       dag_conf:
           some: "additional_conf"
 ...
 ```

 #### Hook Record in configuration field
-lakeFS will add an entry to the configuration property with the event that triggered the action.
+lakeFS will add an entry to the Airflow request configuration property (`conf`) with the event that triggered the action.

-The key of the record would be `lakeFS_event` and value will match the one described in the previous [schema](#request-body-schema)
+The key of the record will be `lakeFS_event` and the value will match the one described [here](#request-body-schema)

 ## Experimentation